TQQQ with Moving Average Rotation

 I have been researching leveraged ETFs buy and hold strategies for my riskier 10% of my investment strategy.
 I see a lot of advice against buying and holding leveraged ETFs, but most of it revolves around assumptions that the investor will panic sell and hand-wavey fearmongering about decay boogey men.
 And it seems most naysayers assume people want to go 100% into the leveraged ETF.
 This is only 10% of my portfolio and I am fully prepared to lose all of this money.

 So I am starting today and will be investing at least $240 per month into this strategy.
 I plan to update this page every six months.
+I'm using M1 Finance to automatically invest on a weekly basis.
+I would use Robinhood, but they don't allow automatic investments into leveraged ETFs.

 April 28, 2021: